nodejs/node/doc/api/assert.md

 assert.deepStrictEqual(date, fakeDate);
 // AssertionError: 2017-03-11T14:25:31.849Z deepStrictEqual Date {}
 // Different type tags

 assert.deepStrictEqual(NaN, NaN);
 // OK, because of the SameValueZero comparison

+assert.deepStrictEqual(new Number(1), new Number(2));
+// Fails because the wrapped number is unwrapped and compared as well. assert.deepStrictEqual(new String('foo'), Object('foo'));
+// OK because the object and the string are identical when unwrapped.
 ```

 If the values are not equal, an `AssertionError` is thrown with a `message`